Teen Mom's Jenelle Evans Speaks Out After David Eason's Alleged Homophobic Tweets Surface

 The message apparently hit a nerve with David who reportedly fired back in a reply.

 "And just what makes you think you have the right to tell me how to be a parent?
 Because you think you know me?
 LMAO why don't you go tell the homo and transgender parents to start teaching their kids better morals?" he reportedly wrote.
-"Oh I forgot, that's supposed to be normal.'
+"Oh I forgot, that's supposed to be normal."

 Jenelle Evans for E!
 News